 - Consider award criteria and conditions in relation to public procurement

 The Equality Outcomes the council has identified cover all of the protected characteristics.
-It should be noted that through a program of service self-assessments and improvement planning, the Council will continue to identify initiatives to support and mainstream equality further within the organisation.
-Any further improvements will be reported in council publications, performance reporting and in the progress report due by 30th April 2015.
+It should be noted that through a program of service self-assessments and improvement planning, the council will continue to identify initiatives to support and mainstream equality further within the organisation.

 The outcomes highlight the priorities for 2013 - 2017.
 The Council reviewed the outcomes in 2017 and agreed these would remain our priorities until 2019.
 The monitoring of progress towards these outcomes will be continuous over this period.